OnTitansShoulder/ontitansshoulder.github.io/docs/index.md

 tags: index
 ---

-This site is a collection of my notes taken while reading and learning various of things.
+This section is a collection of my notes taken while reading and learning various of things.

 In such age of information boom, we are taking in lots of information everyday.
 And being a software engineer make it worse since you also have to keep learning loads of new stuff everyday in order to do a better job for the work assigned to you.
 Sometimes you learn something new but the learning curve forces you to drop it when you not use it regularly.